 Where can I ride my bicycle?
 Bicycles are allowed on any of the public park roads, but are not allowed on or off trail.
 For more details see the Bicycle Page.

 Why do the petrified logs look like someone cut them with a saw?
 Petrified wood is mostly silica—quartz.
 The logs are very hard (7.8 on the 1-10 Mohs hardness scale!), but brittle.
 After petrification, but while the logs were still encased in matrix rock, the logs cracked under stress.
 As the logs eroded out, from gravity and ice wedging, the cracks widened and segments separated.
 Silica naturally breaks on a clean angle.

 Where does the petrified wood sold in the rock shops outside the park come from?
 Petrified Forest National Park protects less than 20% of the petrified wood in northeastern Arizona.
 Petrified wood is also found on state land, Bureau of Land Management land, the Navajo Nation, and privately owned property.
 The wood being sold in regional gift shops comes from the private property, from which it can be collected by the owner, or those with permission from the owner, and sold.

-How can the Fred Harvey Company (Xanterra) sell petrified wood within the park?
-Xanterra is an independent concessionaire acquiring petrified wood from areas outside the park.
+How can the park concession sell petrified wood within the park?
+The concessionaire is an independent business acquiring petrified wood from areas outside the park.
 The park allows this to give visitors an opportunity to easily find a legal source of petrified wood, possibly making it less likely that people will illegally remove it from within the park.